Shree Ganeshay Namah

 When there is a substitution of a mild expression for blunt then that figure of speech is called a euphemism.

-1)He disappeared in the sky.
+1)He disappeared into the sky.

 2)They were content, soon fast asleep in their earthly bed.

-When real meaning is totally different or opposite from the conveyed meaning then that figure of speech is called as irony.
+When the real meaning is totally different or opposite from the conveyed meaning then that figure of speech is called as irony.

 1)It is so joyful to see you doing a clever job.

 Now we will see figures of speech based on the sound.